 Equivalently, $\{i,j\}$ is an edge of the graph if and only if the Euclidean distance between $X_i$ and $X_j$ satisfies $\| X_i- X_j\|_2 \leq \sqrt{2-2t_{p,d}}$. \end{definition}

-A significant body of work in statistics~\cite{devroye2011high,bubeck2016testing,brennan2020phase,TestHighDim21} is dedicated to the following question: If we receive one sample from a random graph that is either sampled from $G(n,p,d)$ or $G(n,p)$, is it possible to determine, with high probability, from which graph it was sampled?
-In other words, can we do hypothesis testing with the probability of error going to zero as $n$ goes to infinity?
+A recent fascinating line of work ~\cite{devroye2011high,bubeck2016testing,brennan2020phase,TestHighDim21} is dedicated to the following question: If we receive one sample from a random graph, either sampled from $G(n,p,d)$ or $G(n,p)$, can we determine with high probability from which graph it was sampled?
+In other words, is it possible do hypothesis testing with the probability of error going to zero as $n$ goes to infinity?

-Clearly, if we cannot distinguish between the $G(n,p)$ and $G(n,p,d)$, then the random graph $G(n,p,d)$ must synchronize with high probability since we know that the $G(n,p)$ does.
+Clearly, if we cannot distinguish between the $G(n,p)$ and $G(n,p,d)$, then the random graph $G(n,p,d)$ must synchronize with high probability since we already know that the $G(n,p)$ does.
 Recall that the definition of total variation distance between two random graphs $G$ and $G'$ with set of vertices $V$ is defined by